Matt Bryant

 Experience

-Infrastructure Security Tech/Program Lead at Asana from January 2019 to Present
+Infrastructure Security Tech/Program Lead at Asana from January 2019 to May 2025

-I lead the Infrastructure Security team in preventing malicious actors from gaining access to customer data.
-Along with our own projects, my team ensures Asana ships simpler and more robust infrastructure and guides other teams to analyze and prioritize security when building new features.
+I founded the Infrastructure Security team and served as its tech lead, preventing malicious actors from gaining access to customer data.
+My team ensured Asana shipped simpler and more robust infrastructure and guided other teams to analyze and prioritize security for new features.

 Software Development Engineer at Green Hills Software from July 2016 to January 2019